yift/findit/docs/syntax/literals/paths.md

 findit -w 'parent = @src .absolute'
 ```

-will find all the files their parent have the same absolute path as the src (i.e. equivalent to `ls ./src`).
+will find all the files whose parents have the same absolute path as the src (i.e. equivalent to `ls ./src`).

-One can use quotes when the file name contains spaces or to avoid adding space after the file if one need to access it.
+You can use quotes when the file name contains spaces or to avoid adding a space after the filename if you need to access it.
 For example:

 ```bash
 findit -w 'content = @"src/main.rs".content'